syamaniulm/s2_cloudfree/README.md

 You must have a Google Earth Engine account to run these codes.<br />

 ### Notes:<br />
-Since the code will download the image in image tiles format to your local drive.
-You will need to mosaic the image tiles into a complete image using your favorite image processing software.<br />
+Since the codes will download the image in image tiles format to your local drive.
+You will need to mosaic the image tiles into a complete image using image processing software.
+If necessary, you can convert the image into Band Sequential (BSQ) format and integer precision to save storage space using your favorite image processing software.<br />